-Now, when creating a page, the user can choose a preset layout.
+When creating a page, the user can choose a preset layout.

 In addition to providing suggestions on what layout to use for what purpose, the created page comes with dummy text to help the user get started.

-A few notes about page templates
+A few notes about page templates:

 Basically, a communication site is a standalone SharePoint Site Collection.